stackitcloud/stackit-cli/docs/stackit_beta_edge-cloud_kubeconfig_create.md

 Note: the format for the duration is <value><unit>, e.g. 30d for 30 days.
 You may not combine units.

 ```
-stackit beta edge-cloud kubeconfig create kubeconfig for INSTANCE_ID [flags]
+stackit beta edge-cloud kubeconfig create [flags]
 ```

 ### Examples

 ```
   Create or update a kubeconfig for the Edge Cloud instance with instance ID "xxx".
 If the config exists in the kubeconfig file, the information will be updated.
-  $ stackit beta edge-cloud kubeconfig create xxx
+  $ stackit beta edge-cloud kubeconfig create --instance-id xxx

   Create or update a kubeconfig for the Edge Cloud instance with instance ID "xxx" in a custom filepath.
-  $ stackit beta edge-cloud kubeconfig create xxx --filepath yyy
+  $ stackit beta edge-cloud kubeconfig create --instance-id xxx --filepath yyy

   Get a kubeconfig for the Edge Cloud instance with instance ID "xxx" without writing it to a file and format the output as json.
-  $ stackit beta edge-cloud kubeconfig create xxx --disable-writing --output-format json
+  $ stackit beta edge-cloud kubeconfig create --instance-id xxx --disable-writing --output-format json

   Create a kubeconfig for the Edge Cloud instance with instance ID "xxx".
 This will replace your current kubeconfig file.
-  $ stackit beta edge-cloud kubeconfig create xxx --overwrite
+  $ stackit beta edge-cloud kubeconfig create --instance-id xxx --overwrite
 ```

 ### Options

 ```
       --disable-writing      Disable writing the kubeconfig to a file.
   -e, --expiration string    Expiration time for the kubeconfig, e.g. 5d.
 By default, the token is valid for 1h.
   -f, --filepath string      Path to the kubeconfig file.
 A default is chosen by Kubernetes if not set.
   -h, --help                 Help for "stackit beta edge-cloud kubeconfig create"
+      --instance-id string   Edge Cloud instance ID
       --overwrite            Force overwrite the kubeconfig file if it exists.
       --switch-context       Switch to the context in the kubeconfig file to the new context.
 ```

 ### Options inherited from parent commands